oatlog/oatlog/doc/planning_report/main.typ

 // experiments (both hardware and software) (reproduceability, hardware/software, nix)]

 == Environment

-We will be using the nix @nix to specify the software environment, so the exact software environment will be specified in the same repository as the source code.
+We will be using the nix @nix package manager and build system to reproducibly specify our software environment alongside our source code in the same repository, which we additionally will open source.
+We expect our dependencies to be roughly
+- a x86_64 system running a recent Linux kernel
+- nix
+- a rust toolchain
-It is expected that we will only be using profiling tools such as perf @perf in addition to our own Rust code.
+- profiling tools such as perf @perf
+- egglog and eqlog, for benchmarking

+Crucially we do not expect to rely on external solvers, we do not expect to incorporate unfree code, and we expect the performance of our e-graph engine to rely almost entirely on our code and the Rust toolchain.

-We will be using our personal computers to run the benchmarks, exact hardware will be specified once we have run tests.
+We will be using our personal computers to run the benchmarks, with exact hardware specified in the final thesis.
+Relevant hardware components include processor and memory, but due to factors like cooling and microcode updates the final benchmarks will ultimately only be relevant in relation to each other.

-#pagebreak()
 = Approach

 #todo[Matti: Expand what the feature set [referring to egglog] is (not just say it's similar to something in some paper)]

-Concretely, we will create a Rust library that takes in a set of rewrite rules in the egglog language and generates Rust code for a e-graph engine with the optimized rewrite rules hard-coded.
-The main focus is optimizing the run time of the generated e-graph engine.
+Concretely, we will create a Rust library that takes in a set of rewrite rules in the egglog language and generates Rust code for an e-graph engine with the optimized rewrite rules hard-coded.
+The main focus is on optimizing the run time of the generated e-graph engine, with the time to compile the theory into generated code being less important.
 In terms of features we are aiming to implement a similar feature set to egglog @egglog.
+That roughly includes
+- Declaring sorts
+- Declaring functions
+- Defining rules that match e-nodes using premises and apply actions
+- Premises that implicitly declare e-class variables and constrain those variables by requiring e-nodes using those e-classes
+- Actions that add e-nodes, create new e-classes and unify existing e-classes

+The final thesis will specify the exact language our code implements.

 ```rust
 compile_egraph!(
     (sort Math)